lortza/lortza.github.io/_posts/2022-10-20-css-only-child.md

 </ul>
 ```

 But then what if we expect [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA)-like behavior on this page where new cats are added by other users and our browser updates automatically?
-Now we need to add in javascript or Rails Action Cable logic after `create`, after `destroy`, and probably some other scenarios that start to get complicated.
+Now we need to add in javascript or Rails Turbo/Hotwire logic after `create`, after `destroy`, and probably some other scenarios that start to get complicated.
 No thanks.
 This lightweight approach has really made my day. :grinning: